Code and Art Come to the Bay Bridge

 To create the light sequence for the Bay Lights, Villareal and his team of engineers made small-scale models in his New York studio and designed the light show using custom software.
 The friend I brought to the talk at SFMOMA happened to be an engineer and saw the opportunity for the Bay Lights to become San Francisco’s latest nerd project — what if the whole thing were open to developers to build and create on?
 Though the project is not open source (yet!), Villareal does hope that the Bay Lights will create a sense of community for viewers, functioning as a “digital campfire.”

 For those interested in the more technical aspects of the project, the lights used in the Bay Lights installation will burn for 11.5 years if kept on continuously and are attached to the bridge using industrial strength, UV-resistant zip ties.
 Crews worked on the installation at night, blocking off lanes on the bridge for their equipment and other crew members.

 Though the lights have been on intermittently while the artist has been testing the design, the official lighting of the bridge takes place tonight, March 5 at 8:30pm.
 There’s a handy map of places with great views of the bridge, but pretty much any spot along the Embarcadero will reward you with a sweet view.

 We are excited to benefit from Leo Villareal’s digital campfire in the months to come!

 Hey!
-This wasn't written by a pit of snakes!
+This wasn't written by a flock of camels!
 It was written by Emily Meinhardt, who does awesome work at Loud Dog, a digital branding firm in San Francisco that helps businesses express themselves authentically via identities, websites, and marketing collateral.

 If you want us to do awesome work for you, if you have a question, or if you're just feeling lonely and want to chat, we want to hear from you!